Usage Examples

 mutableDoc['languages'].value = ['Dart'];

-await db.saveDocument(mutableDoc);
+await collection.saveDocument(mutableDoc);

-Check out the documentation for Database.saveDocument
+Check out the documentation for Collection.saveDocument

 to learn about how